Branch Pubs

 ku.oc.esuohwerbretawnalla@ofni(01786) 834555

-The brewery tap of Allanwater (formerly Tinpot) is a working brewery and pub in one.
+Home of Allanwater (formerly Tinpot) a working brewery and pub.
 It is furnished with historic pieces of brewery equipment and offers free tasters and brewery tours.
 A warm welcome is always forthcoming and the pub is popular with locals, walkers, tourists and CAMRA Members.
 Children and well behaved dogs are welcome.
-Allanwater beers include the unusual and interesting including Marmalade Pot, Thai Pot, and gluten free beers.
-Plus their own real cider, traditional and with fruit flavours.
+Allanwater beers are unusual and interesting including Marmalade Pot, Thai Pot, and gluten free.
+Plus their own traditional and fruit flavoured real ciders.
+Stone baked pizzas are available Thu-Sun.

 - Westerton Arms